eschulte/shit4climate/questions/other-than-green-new-deal.md

 ---
-title: What do you propose in place of the Green New Deal?
+title: What does the representative propose in place of the Green New Deal?
 layout: default
+order: 2
 tags: questions
 ---